Dear All,

 Hi All,

-It's my first post in CiteHR, never expected will get a such a good responses.
-I am sorry, i forgot at mention, "The Employee joined 1st Apr 2018, from Aug 2018 he was not performing well.
-That issue was there, as he was reference from our senior Manager we have not taken any decision, now in Feb 2019 availed medical leave for a month.
-After rejoining performance level is same as before"
+Thanks for the valuable feedback!
+It's my first post on CiteHR, and I never expected to receive such good responses.
+I am sorry I forgot to mention, "The employee joined on 1st April 2018, and from August 2018, he was not performing well.
+This issue persisted as he was referred by our senior manager, and we did not take any decision.
+In February 2019, he took a month-long medical leave.
+Upon rejoining, his performance level remained the same as before."

 From India